Grid2op/chronix2grid/README.md

 # ChroniX2Grid

-Chronix2Grid is a python package, providing a command-line application as well, that allows to generate synthetic but realistic consumption, renewable production and economic dispatched productions chronics given a power grid.
+Chronix2Grid is a python package, providing a command-line application as well, that allows to generate synthetic but realistic consumption, renewable production, electricity loss (dissipation) and economic dispatched productions chronics given a power grid.
 Reference data that you provide will serve to calibrate the parameters so that the synthetic data reproduce some realistic criteria (KPIs) from the reference data.

 *   [1 Chronix2Grid at a glance](#glance)
 *   [2 Installation](#installation)